One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 Booking Our Stay

-When I booked our stay, the Classic room rates were about $270 per night, including tax.
+The Classic room rates were about $270 per night when I booked our stay, including tax.
 The hotel would also collect a resort fee of $38.40 per night at checkout.

 The resort fee includes spa access, two bottles of water per day (as tap water is not safe to drink), concierge service, Wi-Fi, and more.